gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 ## Decapsulation

-Decapsulation is the reverse process: removing the wrappers (headers) as the data moves back up through the OSI layers.
+Decapsulation is the reverse process removing the wrappers (headers) as the data moves back up through the OSI layers.

 When the data reaches its destination, each layer will remove its specific header, like opening an envelope and taking out the contents.
 Once the data reaches the Application Layer, it’s in a format that the application can understand and process.